Japan takes silver and bronze in women's sport climbing behind Slovenia’s Janja Ganbret

-Slovenia’s Janja Ganbret took the women’s title in the debut Olympic sport climbing competition after dominant performances in the bouldering and lead competitions, edging out Japan’s Miho Nonaka who took silver and Akiyo Noguchi with bronze.
+Slovenia’s Janja Ganbret took the women’s title in the debut Olympic sport climbing competition after dominant performances in the bouldering and lead competitions, edging out Japanese hopefuls Miho Nonaka, who took silver, and Akiyo Noguchi, who won bronze.

 In the speed climbing section of the competition, Aleksandra Miroslaw set a new world record in women’s speed climbing with a time of 6.84 seconds to place first.
 Nonaka and Noguchi placed third and fourth, respectively, giving each other a big hug after competing against each other in the third/fourth place run off.

+"I've been waiting to break the record.
+I have come close many times, and so I am very happy to have done it at the Olympic Games,” said Miroslaw, who won the speed climbing world championships in 2018 and 2019.
+“This was the best place to do it, at the Olympics.”

-The athletes faced a fiendishly challenging bouldering section that was arguably too difficult.
-While in the men’s finals Thursday six climbers managed to reach the top of at least one of the three bouldering routes, in the women’s only one climber managed to top any of them: Garnbret, a six time world champion, who topped out on two of the three routes to comfortably win the discipline.
+Following the speed-climbing, the athletes faced a fiendishly challenging bouldering section.
+While in the men’s finals Thursday, six climbers managed to reach the top of at least one of the three bouldering routes, in the women’s only one climber managed to top any of them: Garnbret, a six-time world champion, who topped out on two of the three routes to comfortably win the discipline.

+For Garnbret the difficulty of the routes was part of the fun.

+“I really wished that in the Olympics, it would really show who is the best," she said.
+"I wanted a hard bouldering route, a hard route to really show who is the best and I got that, so I'm really happy with the (route) settings.”

 Entering the lead climbing section of the night, Garnbret led the pack on a score of 5.00, followed by Miroslaw on 8.00 and Nonaka on 9.00, with the rest of the climbers close behind.
 EDM and techno blasted out of the speakers at Aomi Urban Sports Park as the athletes climbed, urging them to the top.